SumitNalavade/VS-Code-ReadMe-Editor/README.md

 # VS Code Readme Editor 📝
 A VS Code extension to create, customize and save your Readme without having to leave your project workspace.

+Built with TypeScript & React using the VS Code Webview API

 ## Features ✨
 - Accessibility in VS Code
 - Choose from components to speed up your workflow.